$Trump

+After a brief initial rise, the market price of the $Trump meme coin declined.
+A Chainalysis study concluded that through the middle of 2025, 58 investors had made profits exceeding $10 million each—mostly early traders who got out before the price decline.
+Through June 2026, 988,905 wallets lost a total of $3.81 billion while Trump profited $636 million.

-$Trump (stylized in all caps) is a meme coin associated with United States president Donald Trump, hosted on the Solana blockchain platform.
+$Trump (stylized in all caps) is a meme coin cryptocurrency associated with United States president Donald Trump, hosted on the Solana blockchain.
 One billion coins were created; 800 million remain owned by two Trump-owned companies, after 200 million were publicly released in an initial coin offering (ICO) on January 17, 2025.
 Less than a day later, the aggregate market value of all coins was more than $27 billion, valuing Trump's holdings at more than $20 billion.
 A March 2025 Financial Times analysis found that the crypto project netted at least $350 million through sales of tokens and fees.

 The venture has faced widespread condemnation from ethics experts for Donald Trump's conflicts of interest related to the project and his presidential duties.
 During the second Trump administration, Trump has promoted $Trump and taken actions that have raised the value of the meme coin, contributing to a substantial increase in his net worth.